rjvisuals26-svg/nexora-automotive-Website/README.md

 ## 🏎️ Executive Overview

 **NEXORA** reimagines how luxury automotive engineering is presented digitally.
-Built with a performance-first mindset, this interface bridges structural elegance and interactive technology.
+Built with a performance-first mindset, this interface bridges structural elegance and modern web technology.
 The platform features an ultra-clean layout, cinematic asset presentation, and an advanced specifications metrics engine.

 ### Core Architecture Pillars
 * **Hyper-Minimalist Grid:** Stripped-back structural noise to give absolute visual dominance to the vehicle photography.